 - Show proof of Arkansas residency

-- Active members of the Arkansas National Guard and United States Military do not qualify for medical marijuana
+Members of the Arkansas National Guard and United States Military do not qualify for medical marijuana.

-Arkansas’ marijuana laws currently allow reciprocity, which means medical marijuana patients with valid recommendations from other states can access medical marijuana in Arkansas if they fill out a visiting patient form and can provide proof of out-of-state registration.
+Arkansas allows medical marijuana patients with valid recommendations from other states to access medical marijuana provided they fill out a visiting patient form and provide proof of out-of-state registration.